Galfridus18/Project2/README.md

 ElectronicsApp

 Project Description

 The Electronics App is an e-commerce website where registered users may select from a wide range of electronic devices and accessories to purchase.
 Customers will also be able to use promo codes to help save money on their purchases.
-In addition, customers will be able to view prices from ascending to descending prices and vice-versa.
+In addition, customers will be able to view products by category.

 Technologies Used
 Angular